Skip to content

 PIP:

-• Covers medical costs regardless of fault.
+• Covers doctors visits regardless of fault.
 It also covers all of your passengers at the time of the accident

 • Doctors submit bills directly to the auto insurance company.